 Some specific foods and drinks contain pigments that alter your pee color.
 An orange shade can be related to red, orange, or dark yellow foods.
 They contain beta-carotene, which will change the color of your pee when eliminated from the body.

 Beets and carrots are also good examples as they can darken your urine.
 Carrots will make it orange, while beets will feature a red shade.
 You can also notice the same effect after taking certain supplements such as vitamin C or vitamin B12.
+But also other foods or vitamins may change the color.

 Mold is serious, and you should not ignore its presence in your house.
 Your health is in danger if you are constantly exposed to an environment that has mold spores in the air.
 Check out our latest article, where we explain the warning signs of mold toxicity, so you can look for these signs yourself and take necessary action